Vicaris/ModPro/docs/getting_started/efficient_moviepy.rst

 If you click somewhere in the frames of a video clip being previewed, it will print the position and color of the pixel clicked.
 Press Escape abort the previewing.

 Note that if the clip is complex and your computer not fast enough, the preview will appear slowed down compared to the real speed of the clip.
-In this case you can try to lower the frame rate (for instance to 10) or reduce the size of the clip with ``clip.resize``, it helps.
+In this case you can try to lower the frame rate (for instance to 10) or reduce the tamano of the clip with ``clip.resize``, it helps.

 .. _ipython_display: